-Under the TIER Regulation, Paramount has an annual target of reducing the GHG emission intensity of stationary fuel combustion emissions from its aggregate facility by 10% relative to the aggregate facility's historical baseline emissions calculated in accordance with the regulation.
-If the aggregate facility exceeds its annual allowable GHG emissions intensity target, Paramount is required to pay an amount per tCO{2e} of excess emissions into the TIER Fund or, subject to applicable limits, retire offset emission credits.
-Payments into the TIER Fund for excess emissions in 2021 were set at \$40 per tCO{2e}.
-Paramount is still completing the required calculations for 2021 as of the date of this annual information form, but currently expects that its aggregate facility will meet its GHG emissions intensity reduction target for 2021 and that no payments to the TIER Fund will be required for 2021.
+Under the TIER Regulation, Paramount is subject to an annual target for reducing the GHG emission intensity of stationary fuel combustion and, commencing in 2023, flaring emissions from its aggregate facility relative to the aggregate facility's historical baseline emissions calculated in accordance with the regulation.
+The target in 2022 was 10 percent of historical baseline emissions and will be tightened by a further two percent each year beginning in 2023.
+If emissions from the aggregate facility exceed the annual allowable GHG emissions intensity target, Paramount will be required to pay an amount per tonne of carbon dioxide equivalent (" tCO{2e} ") of excess emissions into the TIER Fund or, subject to applicable limits, use emission offsets, emission performance credits or sequestration credits.
+If emissions from the aggregate facility are below the annual allowable GHG emissions intensity target, Paramount will receive an emission performance credit for each tCO{2e} of emissions below the target.